SCVDetect/VVulDet/README.md

 ##### Acknowledgment:

+#### The work was supported by the European Union Horizon Europe Research and Innovation Programme under Grant 101120393 [(Sec4Ai4Sec)](https://www.sec4ai4sec-project.eu/)

 ###### We thank [LineVD](https://github.com/davidhin/linevd) for providing the source code of their project, which has served as a foundation for the current research project.